rust-lang/book/src/ch06-04-patterns.md

 ```

 This match statement has the same functionality as the previous one, but we only
-had to write the common println! statement once!
+had to write the common `println!` once!

 ## Ranges